tomfa/irssi-ping/README.md

-ping
+irssi-ping
 ====

-perl pinger for Orakel.
+A small irssi-pinger that will run a command locally once called upon in chat.

-This is a small script for irssi that will run the command 'beep' in the host system once anyone in a channel he has joined says a given KEYWORD:
+This is a small script for irssi that will run the command 'beep' in the host system once anyone in a channel he has joined says a given KEYWORD.
+Keyword is default "skranke".
+You can find and change this on line 30 in ping.pl

 ## Dependencies
 - beep (The package [beep](http://packages.ubuntu.com/search?keywords=beep).
 Alternatively, 'beep' can be aliased to whatever command you wish to be run.)